Jet Stream 500

 4. The test area should be air tight to prevent the air from leaking onto the test model from all directions.
 A leaky test area will produce inconsistent test results.

 5. Be sure the wind speed is properly controlled.
 Many tunnels today can't maintain a constant speed over the model because they don't have integrated wind speed sensors.
-Changes in the angle of attack or model size will significantly affect the tunnels wind speed.
-If you can't be sure of the actual wind speed how can a student make reliable model comparisons?
+Changes in the angle of attack or model size will significantly impact the test area's wind speed.
+If you can't be sure of the actual wind speed how can a student make reliable model comparisons.

-6. Be sure the wind tunnel can be upgraded into a complete computer controlled system.
+6. Be sure the wind tunnel can be controlled and monitored by a computer.
 A full functioning interface includes the ability to control wind speed and monitor the test models lift and drag.
 A real time graph is helpful for students to visually compare the differences between various models and conditions.
-Many wind tunnels don't support a real time graphical computer interface.
+Many wind tunnels don't come standard with a computer interface and graphical software.

-7. Most importantly be sure the wind tunnel manufacturer and distributor you select understand the basic principles in proper wind tunnel design and operation.
-If a wind tunnel manufacturer claims to know basic wind tunnel design rules but violates one or more them, think again before purchasing.
+8. Most importantly be sure the wind tunnel manufacturer and distributor you select understand the basic principles in proper wind tunnel design and operation.
+If a wind tunnel manufacturer claims to know basic wind tunnel design rules but violates one or more of the above requirements, think again before purchasing.

-Note: When using USB to serial adaptors, we recommend using the brand "Cables To Go", Model #26886 for best results.
+Note: When using USB to serial adaptors for older serial port controllers, we recommend using adapters with original FTDI chipsets for best results.

 Specifications